armbian/documentation/docs/index.md

 [Community maintained](https://www.armbian.com/download/?device_support=Community%20maintained){ .md-button }

-Most of those will also work, but no warranty as we don't monitor their status.
+Most of those will also work, but no warranty as Armbian does not monitor their status.

 For more information is see the [Board Support Guide](User-Guide_Board-Support-Rules.md)

-## Getting started?
+## Getting started

 If you are **new to Armbian**, the [_Getting Started_](User-Guide_Getting-Started.md) section provides a tutorial for everything you need to know to get Armbian running.
 It then continues on to more advanced topics.